nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

   - Escape key support for exiting full-screen mode
   - Modal overlay that preserves all chart interactions
   - On-screen hint for keyboard shortcuts
+- **KPI Dashboard**:
+  - Interactive metrics dashboard below the chart
+  - Key financial indicators for the current stock
+  - Synchronized ticker selection with the main chart
+  - Visual trend indicators for each metric
+  - Grouping of related metrics for better organization

 ### 8. Development Mode Behavior
 - **React StrictMode Effects**: